20 Proven SaaS Conversion Optimization Hacks to Increase Your Sales

 I talk to over 50+ SaaS clients every week, and the one thing I hear most of them struggling with is conversions.
-A conversion is any business goal you want to achieve on your website.
+A conversion is the most critical business goal you want to achieve on your website.
 It can be a free trial signup, demo requests, newsletter subscription, ebook or case study downloads, etc.

-So what can be done to improve conversions and boost business growth?
+So what can be done to improve conversions and increase growth?
 I studied some of the top brands in the world of SaaS to see how they are nudging their website users to convert better.

-Here are 20 conversion tactics you can use on your website to boost your conversions:
+Here are 20 conversion hacks you can use on your website to increase your conversions:

 SaaS Conversion Optimization Hacks